nicolemne/python-hangman-game/README.md

 - Dan Ford, boyfriend and biggest supporter.
 - Mitko Bachvarov, my mentor at Code Institute, for the great help and support with my project.
 - Joseph Doble, for providing easy-to-understand explanations and help with my questions.
-- Emelie, a fellow student at Code Institute, whom I've also had great support from.
 - Kera Cudmore, for this README template.